Zacbaron/Docs/index.md

 tags: [MEMBER CRM, Overview]
 sidebar: mydoc_sidebar
 permalink: index.html
+toc: false
 summary: A brief overview of MEMBERCRM and formation technology.
 ---

 MEMBER CRM is a platform designed to manage worker entitlement funds.
 It is a highly intuitive, simple to use cloud or in-house hosted solution which delivers operational excellence for all parts of your business.
 Members love our user-friendly online portals to view account status and submit benefit payments.
 Employers will appreciate the convenience of modern electronic returns and invoice processes.

-MEMBER CRM is a highly configurable platform that supports a variety of contribution types including:
+### MEMBER CRM is a highly configurable platform that supports a variety of contribution types including:

  - Redundancy Payments
  - Employment Termination Payments